Guerrero Howe Custom Media

 One exercise was doing a self-portrait.
 You look at yourself in the mirror, and then you take the mirror and turn it around to look at the reflection of your drawing.
 This allows you to look at the way people see you, not the reflection [that you see of yourself].
 What is interesting is that this view allows you to see and correct all the errors.
 To me, that is a great example of becoming aware of your preconceived notions, to force yourself to have an objective look at what you actually look like.
 I relate this to business because often people get caught up in what they do.
 Having an objective perspective enables you to innovate.
 It is also important to see the company as the market sees you.

-Another art exercise that still influences my work today, is copying a master’s painting stroke by stroke.
+Another art exercise that still influences my work today is copying a master’s painting stroke by stroke.
 Through this process you learn how to paint.
 To me that resonates with how to grow and run a business.
-Most ideas are not new–they’ve all been done before.
-I can learn from the people that created businesses, have scaled up, and have grown an innovative product.
+Most ideas are not new—they’ve all been done before.
+I can learn from the people that have created businesses, scaled up, and grown an innovative product.

 Part of the evolution of the business has also been my development as a leader and as an executive.
 Eighteen months ago I bought out my last partner, and I was able to focus on employee development, assembling a leadership team, and getting everyone on the same page.
 Prior to that, there was little focus on innovation or big-picture thinking.
 We went from being very tactical to very strategic in our approach.
 We went from looking at the trees in front of us to looking at the entire forest.
 This change of mindset has affected my leadership and how we adapt to the trends in the publishing industry.

 Our office culture has changed 180 degrees.
 About two years ago the culture was not a priority.
 Immediately after the buyout of my partner, the leadership team came together and made culture a top priority.
-We developed a plan that helps foster a healthy culture in the organization.
-We created various events and programming to engage people in what we are doing.
+We developed a plan that helps foster a healthy culture in the organization and we created various events and programming to engage people in what we are doing.
 Today, the office culture reflects our slogan, “One Guerrero Howe.”

-Emotional intelligence is a buzzword these days, but Emotional Intelligence is incredibly important.
+Emotional intelligence is a buzzword these days, but it is incredibly important.
 Empathy is key.
-Without empathy you can go out there and give the most captivating and motivational speech, and people will roll their eyes, turn around, and will go back to what they were doing.
+Without empathy you can go out there and give the most captivating and motivational speech, and people will roll their eyes, turn around, and go back to what they were doing.

 I want to be remembered as a loving father, but I also want to leave my children a legacy that is as rewarding as the one my parents and grandparents left with me.
 I hope that some of the things I have done in life inspires my children to go after their own dreams.
 As a CEO, I want to be remembered as a leader that empowered employees and allowed them to grow and develop in a place where they spent the majority of their time.